RalphHightower/blog/_posts/2025/02/2025-02-25-SCAG-TAGA-SupportTrumpIllefalFirings.md

 [^1201]: Gwynne A. Wilcox[^1202] [National Labor Relations Board (NLRB)](https://www.nlrb.gov/).
 The National Labor Relations Board (NLRB) enforces the National Labor Relations Act by investigating allegations of wrong-doing brought by workers, unions, or employers, conducting elections, and deciding and resolving cases.

 [^1202]: The Board has five Members and primarily acts as a quasi-judicial body in deciding cases on the basis of formal records in administrative proceedings.
 Board Members are appointed by the President to [5-year terms, with Senate consent, the term of one Member expiring each year](https://www.nlrb.gov/about-nlrb/who-we-are/the-board).
-Gwen Wilcox term does not enf until August 27, 2028.
+Gwen Wilcox term does not end until August 27, 2028.
 This is another blatant example of [Trump](https://www.whitehouse.gov/administration/donald-j-trump/u) ignoring laws.

 [^1301]: Robert P. Storch, Inspector General at [Department of Defense](https://www.defense.gov/).
 The Department of Defense (DOD) provides the military forces needed to deter war, and to protect the security of the United States.